MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/end-user-q-and-a-tutorial.md

 ## Get started using Q&A on a dashboard

-In the [Power BI service](/app.powerbi.com), a dashboard contains tiles pinned from one or more datasets, so you can ask questions about any of the data contained in any of those datasets.
+In the Power BI service (app.powerbi.com), a dashboard contains tiles pinned from one or more datasets, so you can ask questions about any of the data contained in any of those datasets.
 To see what reports and datasets were used to create the dashboard, select **More options (...)** from the menu bar, and then choose **See related content**.

 ![Screenshot of the Power BI service, highlighting the more options icon and the See related content option.](media/end-user-q-and-a-tutorial/power-bi-view-related.png)